scenevr/server/docs/source/index.md

 Mobile support | - | - | ✓
 Server maintains world state | - | - | ✓

 The biggest difference between Janus and SceneVR is that in Janus, the world is described in a static html file that is sent to each client, and then scripts run locally.
 In SceneVR, the scene file is loaded by a [node.js](//nodejs.org) server that simulates the world on the server, and all clients see the exact same world.
-This means you can write multiplayer games where each player interacts with the same world, which is currently not possible in Janus.

 # Features